KingstonSigns/CADTOOL/README.md

 These are intended for systems engineers and contain the authoritative design and implementation details.

-Visible at [kingstonsigns.github.io](https://kingstonsigns.github.io/) via static output [GitHub Pages Repo](https://github.com/KingstonSigns/kingstonsigns.github.io).
+Project is (intermittently) visible at [kingstonsigns.github.io](https://kingstonsigns.github.io/) via static output [GitHub Pages Repo](https://github.com/KingstonSigns/kingstonsigns.github.io).